trambarhq/relaks-starwars-example/README.md

 }
 ```

-`Application` ([application.jsx](https://github.com/chung-leong/relaks-starwars-example/blob/master/src/application.jsx)) is the node of our our app.
+`Application` ([application.jsx](https://github.com/chung-leong/relaks-starwars-example/blob/master/src/application.jsx)) is the root node of our app.
 It's a regular Preact component.
 Its `render()` method is relatively simple:

 ```javascript
 render() {